bcbi/PredictMD.jl/CONTRIBUTING.md

 ```
 An commit message editor will open.
 Type an appropriate commit message (e.g. "Bump version number"), save the file, and quit the editor.

-**Step 17:** Push the updated develop branch:
+**Step 18:** Push the updated develop branch:
 ```bash
 git push origin develop
 ```

-**Step 18:** Re-enable the branch protection settings:
+**Step 19:** Re-enable the branch protection settings:

 `master` branch: go to [https://github.com/bcbi/PredictMD.jl/settings/branches/master](https://github.com/bcbi/PredictMD.jl/settings/branches/master), scroll down, CHECK the box next to "Include administrators", scroll to the bottom of the page, and click the green "Save changes" button.

 `develop` branch: go to [https://github.com/bcbi/PredictMD.jl/settings/branches/develop](https://github.com/bcbi/PredictMD.jl/settings/branches/develop), scroll down, CHECK the box next to "Include administrators", scroll to the bottom of the page, and click the green "Save changes" button.

-**Step 19:** Create a release on GitHub using the tag you just created, signed, and pushed.
-First, go to [https://github.com/bcbi/PredictMD.jl/releases/new](https://github.com/bcbi/PredictMD.jl/releases/new).
-In the text box that reads "Tag version", type the name of the tag you just released.
-For our example, you would type "v3.6.0".
-Next, in the text box that reads "Release title", type an appropriate title, such as "PredictMD version 3.6.0".
-Finally, click the green "Publish release" button.

-Congratulations, you are finished making the release!
+Congratulations, you are finished!